 participate in intramurals.

-- Ineligibles: Redshirts, scholastically ineligibles, JV players and members of intercollegiate teams; previous collegiate varsity letter winners in the intramural sport or associate sport that they participated in.
-This will be in effect for five years from the date of last participation.
+- Ineligibles: Redshirts, scholastically ineligibles, JV players and members listed on rosters of intercollegiate teams; previous collegiate players in the intramural sport or associate sport that they participated in.
+This will be in effect for 365 days from the date of last participation.
 Ineligible players shall force a forfeit of the events in which they participate.